lanl/PyBNF/docs/advanced.rst

 If the config key ``bootstrap_max_obj`` is set, then each bootstrap replicate must achieve the specified objective value.
 If a bootstrap replicate completes fitting with a larger objective value, then the replicate is discarded and a new replicate is run.

 PyBNF will output additional files describing the bootstrap results.
 Each bootstrap replicate will have its own Simulations and Results folders.
 The Results folder will contain extra files of the form ``<suffix>_weights_<replicate>.txt`` that indicate which random sample of the data was used for this bootstrap replicate.
-The main Results folder will contain the file ``bootstrapped_parameter_sets.txt``, which contains the best-fit parameter set from each bootstrap replicate, and can be used to analyze the uncertainty of each parameter value.
+The main Results folder will contain the file ``bootstrapped_parameter_sets.txt``, which contains the best-fit parameter set from each bootstrap replicate, and can be used to calculate confidence intervals for each parameter.

 .. _postproc: